 - 2 tbsp maple syrup

-- 2 tbsp unrefined coconut sugar or regular sugar
+- 2 tbsp unrefined coconut sugar or brown sugar

 - 1/2 cup smooth peanut butter homemade or store bought (or sub soy butter for nut free)